ztrhgf/Powershell_CICD_repository/README.md

 # Main features:
 - **unified Powershell environment across whole Active Directory**
   - same modules, functions and variables everywhere
-  - one global Powershell profile to unify administrators experience
+  - one global Powershell profile to unify repository administrators experience
 - **fully automated code validation, formatting and content distribution**
   - using GIT hooks, Powershell scripts, GPO and VSC editor
-  - automation is not applicable to code writing and making commits :)
+  - automation is not applicable to code writing :)
+- **easy to use** (fully managed from Visual Studio Code editor)
+- **idiot-proof**
+  - warn about modification of functions and variables used in other scripts in repository etc, so chance, that you break your environment is less than ever :)
+- **customizable** (everything is written in Powershell)
 - possibility to **distribute selected content to selected computers** (to specified folder (with specified NTFS permissions))
 - can be used to **distribute any kind of content** (ps1, exe, ini, whatever) across company
-- **easy to use** (fully managed from Visual Studio Code editor)
 - **no paid tools needed**
 - GIT knowledge not needed
-- **idiot-proof**
-  - warn about modification of functions and variables used in other scripts in repository etc
-- **customizable** (everything is written in Powershell)
 - automatic script signing (if enabled)
 - possibility to auto create scheduled task from XML definition
 - check [examples](https://github.com/ztrhgf/Powershell_CICD_repository/blob/master/2.%20HOW%20TO%20USE%20-%20EXAMPLES.md) for getting better insight

 # How code validation works
 - after you commit your changes, pre-commit git hook initiate checks defined in pre-commit.ps1
-- only if all checks are passed, commit will be created
+- only if all checks are passed, commit will be created and content distributed

 ## What is validated before commit is created
 - that you are trying to delete important repository files